About Johnnie Mae Berry Library

 Faculty & Staff: Faculty, and staff must present a valid Cincinnati State ID card to check out materials.
 There is no limit to the numbers of books that may be checked out at one time; however, only 5 hold requests can be placed on Cincinnati State materials at one time.
 Most books are due in six weeks, and may be renewed up to six times, if no other user has requested the material in the meantime.
 Faculty & staff are responsible for overdue fines accumulated from circulating fiction videos, OhioLINK, and SearchOhio materials, as well as replacement costs for damaged and unreturned items.

 Overdue notices will be sent to the patron's Cincinnati State e-mail account.
 E-mail notifications will also be sent when items placed on hold (either locally owned or OhioLINK items) are available.
 Courtesy e-mails will also inform patrons that items will be coming due in approximately 3 days.
 Please go to BLINK and choose "My Account" to check due dates, and to requests renewals.
 The Library does not charge overdue fines for most materials, but does charge for some high-demand items.

-A replacement fee of at least $100 is charged for lost/destroyed/non-returned materials.
+A replacement fee of at least $85 is charged for lost/destroyed/non-returned Cincinnati State materials.
 Items which remain overdue for 30 days or longer are presumed lost and will be charged this replacement fee.
-This fee will be reduced to $25 per item when the items are returned.
+This fee will be reduced to $35 per item when the items are returned within one year.